Qingchao-Xu/FutuTP/README.md

 ## Introduction
 This is the project page of the paper

-* "FBP: Future-based Trajectory Prediction for Autonomous Driving"
+* "FutuTP: Future-based Trajectory Prediction for Autonomous Driving"

 * Notice: The code will be released after the publishing of this paper.